backtrace-labs/unity-asterax/README.md

 # Description

-Asteroids is a simple 2D space shooter.
+Asteroids is a simple 2D space shooter made in Unity.

 It contains a few problems, and has the Backtrace Unity SDK build in so the game problems can be reported on.